A prisoner in a cell in an orange jumpsuit

 Overview

 When you work with criminals and their victims, the ability to understand people's emotions, thoughts and actions is vital.
-This combined BSc (Hons) Criminology with Psychology degree gives you a deep understanding of criminal behaviour, for a competitive edge in your career.
+This combined BSc (Hons) Criminology and Psychology degree gives you a deep understanding of criminal behaviour, for a competitive edge in your career.

 You'll explore why people commit crimes, the psychological fallout, and how rehabilitation works.
 Studying in one of the UK's largest criminology departments, your diverse options will also include specialist subjects such as forensic psychology.